GrigorisVasileiou/Client-Server-chat-University-Project/README.md

 ## Documentation

-The complete implementation details, design decisions, code explanations and execution screenshots are available in **report.pdf**.
+The complete implementation details, design decisions, code explanations and execution screenshots are available in **Report.pdf**.